Ancient Greek harps: In the Bible

-Usage
+Use

 In the depictions, the strings of the harp are plucked with the fingers of both hands; the use of a plectrum is exceptional.
 The harpist is almost always seen in a sitting position.
 The harpist is most often depicted as a woman, in many cases a muse.
 The instrument is often included in marriage ceremonies, the harpist here being the bride herself or her companion.
 In relatively few cases, professional female musicians can be seen on the vase images, which to some extent contradicts the written sources, the comedy writers of the classical era, who often associate the harp with adulterous and erotic female behavior.

 The number of strings on the vase paintings is between nine and twenty, which is in good agreement with the data in the written sources.
 Triangular harps usually have many more strings than curved types.
 It can certainly be assumed that the sound range of such instruments was well over one octave.

 Greek authors from the 4th century BC criticized the "multi-stringed" nature of certain instruments, the ability to play them in several harmonies, i.e. in different tones, and to switch from one to another.
-In his work The State, Plato lists two types of psaltery, the trigonos and the péktis, among the undesirable "many-stringed" instruments.
-In Plato's State III (399c) he writes: "According to this, we will not need instruments with many strings and playing in all keys in singing and melody (...)
+In his work Republic, Plato lists two types of psaltery, the trigonos and the péktis, among the undesirable "many-stringed" instruments.
+In book III (399c) of Republic, he writes: "According to this, we will not need instruments with many strings and playing in all keys in singing and melody ...
 We therefore do not support the makers of the trigonos, the péktis and in general instruments that play in many keys and in many keys."
 Aristotle, in his Politics, does not recommend certain kind of harps, like péktis, heptagonos, trigonos and sambaukes for the purpose of learning music; according to him, they are only pleasing, but not useful for virtue.